adelosa/z390/doc/contributing/contributing_zcobol.md

 ## NIST ANSI 1985 Test Suite Results

+Much work has been done and the zCOBOL compiler does compile and execute programs including a number of EXEC CICS COBOL programs and also a number of demo and zCOBOL regression test COBOL programs.

+However, there is still much work to do to complete the NIST COBOL 1985 test suite.

 v1.5.00a came from RPI 1001 for conditional 88 support, RPI 1002 SET and index support, and RPI 1012 miscellaneous syntax error corrections.
 Once some of the remaining critical support items such as COMPUTE are completed, these numbers